dexterbg/Twizy-Virtual-BMS/README.md

     **Note**: Lutz Schäfer offers to build individual custom battery cases offering more space.
 For details please contact him at <aquillo@t-online.de>.

+## Compliance

+As the Virtual BMS (as well as the OVMS and other Twizy tools) is based on re-engineering of the CAN protocol, a 100% compliance cannot be reached.
+There are still unknown fields and codes, look for question marks in the CAN object dictionary for details.
+Unknown parts may have an effect under special conditions that could not be produced during analysis.

+Having said that, the BMS protocol emulation has successfully been tested and is actually being used in real Twizys, enabling the full standard operation using custom batteries.

+If you encounter any kind of issue, please send us all details including a full CAN trace for analysis.

 ## Authors

-This library has been created and is maintained by Michael Balzer (https://dexters-web.de/).
+This library has been created and is maintained by Michael Balzer (<dexter@dexters-web.de> / https://dexters-web.de/).

 The CAN & hardware protocol decoding and reengineering has been done by a joint effort of (in reverse alphabetical order):